Dowell-Lab/Bidir_Counting_Analysis/README.md

 -------------------------------------------------------------
 ## Running Bidir_Counting_Flow
 ### Usage
-* **Note**: -work-dir is a nextflow argument, not main.nf argument, hence make sure it is donw with -work-dir (not --work-dir) otherwise, it will create a working directory in the folder where you run the command
+* **Note**: -work-dir is a nextflow argument, not main.nf argument, hence make sure it is done as -work-dir (not --work-dir).
+Otherwise, it will create a working directory in the folder where you run the command.
 ```
 nextflow run main.nf \
  --mmfiltbams path/to/mmfiltbams \